-Expert Basement Repair now has over 15 YEARS of carbon fiber installation experience.
+Expert Basement Repair now has over 16 YEARS of carbon fiber installation experience as a certified installer.
 We introduced carbon fiber to the Cleveland market first!
 Over the years we've installed every brand of carbon fiber on the market.
 Here's some helpful information regarding this relatively new, fantastic product:

 Carbon fiber is strands of fiber made originally from Nylon fiber, then baked to 3000 degrees to change its chemical form to become a much stronger compound...carbon fiber.
 Carbon fiber is exceptionally strong for its size and weight.
 When the strands of carbon are woven or placed parallel with each other, they become exponentially stronger than many other materials.
 Fortress carbon fiber, with a cross weave of Kevlar, has been tested to be 10 times stronger than steel in a tension application, meaning being pushed, not compressed.
 The picture on the right shows Fortress carbon fiber being installed.
 The installation is ALWAYS non-invasive, 99.9% dust free and the structural epoxy adhesive contains no VOCs.
 You don't need to leave the house !